-environmental issues
+environmental challenges and issues

 and human progress are inextricably linked.
 The incredible progress of the Industrial Revolution gave humanity the best health, wealth and security in world history.